Trends, Opportunities, and the Rise of AI in Small Business Coaching

 The small business coaching market is undergoing a major shift.
-What was once considered a niche service is now essential for entrepreneurs and the professionals who support them.
+What was once considered a niche service is now essential for entrepreneurs—and for the professionals who support them.

 Globally, the executive coaching certification market is projected to grow from US$10.4 billion in 2024 to US$21.8 billion by 2031, a remarkable compound annual growth rate (CAGR) of 11.2%.
 This surge reflects increasing demand for leadership development, emotional intelligence, and practical business systems that help business owners succeed in complex times (Persistence Market Research, 2025).